dcdominiak/dcdominiak.github.io/_posts/2017-11-05-udacity-aind-lessons-learned-5.md

 ### Output is only a prediction for the next word in the sentence

 The neural network for machine translation has a fully-connected softmax output layer with one neuron for each word in the target vocabulary.
 The output vector is interpreted as a probability distribution across the vocabulary words.

-There's an additional step in the pipeline that find the word with the highest probability and coverts that word (token) into a text string.
-(This is done by computing the argmax of the output vector to get a word token, then using the tokenizer to look up the word for that token.)
+There's an additional step in the pipeline, after the neural network, that finds the word with the highest probability and coverts that word (token) into a text string.
+This is done by computing the argmax of the neural network output vector to get a word token, then using the target language tokenizer to look up the word for that token.

 ### Sequence-to-sequence neural network models